 Learn how to keep chickens in your own backyard in Cyprus for healthy farm fresh eggs every day.

-After 8 years here in Cyprus, we've finally decided to take the plunge and get some chickens.
-While the financial crisis here in Cyprus is one factor, Al and I have been meaning to keep chickens for over a year.
+After 8 years living in Cyprus, we decided to take the plunge and get some chickens.

-If you've never had chickens before, there is a bit of a learning curve, so the first thing we did last year was buy a fabulous little book called The Right Way to Keep Chickens by Virginia Shirt.
+If you've never kept live chickens before, there is a bit of a learning curve, so the first thing we did was buy a fabulous little book called The Right Way to Keep Chickens by Virginia Shirt.

 This gave us all the information we needed on how to keep chickens, from designing and building a home for the hens, what to feed them on and how to keep them happy.